DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/dropFeedbackMode.md

 Specifies how to highlight the item's drop position.

 ---
-This option accepts the following values:
+This property accepts the following values:

 - *"push"*
   Items move apart with animation, allowing room for the dragged item to be placed.
 To use this mode, ensure that the [allowDropInsideItem](/api-reference/10%20UI%20Widgets/dxSortable/1%20Configuration/allowDropInsideItem.md '/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#allowDropInsideItem') is disabled.